 If you keep a running tally of how much money is adding up in your cart, you’ll save yourself from any surprises when you get up to the checkout line.
 Pull out the calculator on your phone and keep track of all those veggies, fruits and other staple items you’re putting in your cart.
 This might make you stop and ask yourself—wait, do I really need that fancy $5 sparkling water that isn’t on sale?

 “Stick to your list and use a calculator as you shop to stay under budget.
 We’re under $50 a week for our family (two adults and a toddler).
 No junk food either.
 It’s doable!” — Amanda N.

 3. Round up your grocery cost estimates.

 This is a fun little trick to play on yourself when you’re stumped for how to save money on groceries.
 While you’re walking around with your calculator, round up each item’s price.
 The $1.59 product becomes $2, that $7.75 item becomes $8, and so on.
-If you do this for everything in your cart, you’ll still know approximately what you’re spending but you’ll be pleasantly surprised when you’re standing at the checkout line and coming in under budget every time.
+If you do this for everything in your cart, you’ll still know roughly what you’re spending, but you’ll be pleasantly surprised when you’re standing at the checkout line and coming in under budget every time.

 “I use tally marks to keep track of what I’m spending, and I always round up every item.
 Even if the item is $1.29, it gets two tally marks.
 That way, by the time I check out, I’m both aware of approximately what to expect and surprised to still be under what I wanted to spend.” — Jillian H.